plakich/eca/README.md

     {
        var blocks = [];

-       blocks = eca.animatable.getElementArray("blocks"); //need to use this fn and not querySelectorAll since we need the instance of blocks that eca has attached properties to
+       blocks = eca.animatable.getElementArray("blocks"); //need to use this fn and not querySelectorAll since we need the instance of blocks that ECA has attached properties to

        /*
           trackingFn fires after an animatable element has the animated class added to it.